-Healthcare organizations are working diligently to improve patient satisfaction and experience of care, asking, “How can we make the patient experience better?”
-However, it’s no secret that it’s difficult to capture the multitude of challenges patients face when navigating your healthcare journey.
+Healthcare organizations are working diligently to improve patient satisfaction and quality of care by asking, “How can we make the patient experience better?”
+But that’s no mean feat, trying to capture the multitude of challenges patients face when navigating a healthcare journey.
 That makes improving it even more difficult.

-With such a vast landscape of potential interventions, a fundamental step to improving patient experience is understanding what that experience is today.
+A first, fundamental step to improving patient experience is understanding what that experience looks like today.
 This is where patient journey mapping comes into play.
-Using patient journey maps, you can understand the highs, lows, and gaps to begin pinpointing what types of interventions will be most impactful, and of those interventions, which changes you have the power to make.
+You can use patient journey maps to understand the highs and lows, pain points and gaps to begin pinpointing which interventions will be most impactful.
+Then you can assess which changes you have the power to make.

-As a result, you will be better positioned to manage your patient’s journey, improve care pathways, and meet—and exceed—patient expectations, needs, and wants.
+As a result, you’ll be better able to manage your patient’s journey, improve care pathways and meet—and exceed—patient expectations, needs, and wants.

 What is Patient Journey Mapping?

-A patient’s journey represents the entire sequence of events or touchpoints that a patient experiences within a given health system, with a specific provider, or within a given facility.
-These touchpoints are either virtual or face-to-face and can be mundane or nerve-wracking.
-They can range from scheduling an appointment online to reviewing post-surgery instructions with a doctor.
+A patient’s journey represents the entire sequence of events or touchpoints that a patient experiences within a given health system, with a specific provider, or within a specific facility.
+These touchpoints are either virtual or in-person.
+They range from the mundane to the nerve-wracking or life-changing.
+They comprise events from scheduling an appointment online to reviewing post-surgery instructions with a doctor.

-It is key for healthcare professionals and clinicians to recognize the patient journey extends well beyond the most apparent human-to-human interactions at a treatment facility.
-The patient journey happens before, during, and after a healthcare service: pre-visit, during-visit, and post-visit.
+It’s key for healthcare professionals and clinicians to recognize the patient journey extends well beyond the most obvious in-person interactions at a treatment facility.
+The patient journey happens before, during and after a healthcare service: pre-visit, during-visit, and post-visit.
 These include but are not limited to:

-These experiences can instill a sense of comfort or unease before a patient even receives care.
+These experiences can instil a sense of reassurance or unease before a patient even receives care.
 In essence, they set the tone and expectations for the physical visit.
 A frustrating or confusing experience during the pre-visit stage will impact the emotional state of the patient and family for the rest of their interactions.

 There are an infinite number of touchpoints during the delivery of healthcare.
 Each one will have a different level of impact on the patient’s experience.

 The patient experience after a hospital visit plays a vital role in either reinforcing a positive experience or mitigating a negative one.
 Actions such as post-appointment follow-ups extend the care relationship and may help the likelihood of the patient sticking to the treatment plan

-All these individual touchpoints are crucial to understand: when strung together, these positive and negative experiences—no matter how big or small they are—comprise the patient journey.
+All these individual touchpoints are crucial to understand.
+Altogether, these positive and negative experiences — no matter how big or small — comprise the patient journey.